-Planning and listed building consent have been obtained for internal improvements and there is also permission for the construction of a traditional timber framed double cart lodge.
+Planning and listed building consent have been obtained for internal changes and there is also permission for the construction of a traditional timber-framed double cart lodge.

 A private driveway leads to the property with a hedge on one side, stocked borders and fence to the other.
 Wrought iron gates to the side of the property open on to a shingled area providing off road parking for several vehicles.

 ENTRANCE HALL: 6' 6'' x 5' 3''(2m x 1.6m).
 Staircase, broom cupboard, fine old brick block floor, understairs cupboard and door

 to DINING ROOM: 13' 9'' x 12' (4.2m x 3.65m) Double aspect with windows to front and rear, exposed beams, radiator and red brick fireplace.

 KITCHEN: 10' x 6' 6''(3.05m x 2m) Two windows to front aspect, radiator, a range of wall and base units with work surfaces over incorporating 1½ bowl porcelain sink with mixer tap, plumbing for washing machine, space for cooker, larder fridge and larder freezer.

 SITTING ROOM: 15' 6'' x 14' (4.7m x 4.3m) plus deep recess.
 Triple aspect with two windows to front, one to side and rear, red brick fireplace and two radiators.

 BEDROOM THREE: 11' x 9' (3.35m x 2.75m) Window to front, built-in double wardrobe cupboard, radiator and exposed beams.